 My children must taste a new food.
 Often, they love it immediately.
 Other times, they express, “No, thank you.”

 I know what my children prefer (and it’s not chicken nuggets and French fries!).
+They have opinions, preferences.
+They are people too.
+I respect them.

-Sometimes, I will make a meal that I know a particular child doesn’t like and I will make an exception to my rule to prepare leftovers or a plainer version they would rather enjoy.
+Sometimes, I will make a meal that I know a particular child doesn’t like so I will make an exception to my rule to prepare leftovers or a plainer version they would rather enjoy.
 I’m not mean.
 I know everyone has preferences and I will make concessions.
-My husband and son detest onions and cooked peppers.
+My husband and son detest onions and cooked bell peppers.
 I get it.

 We mostly drink water.
 We occasionally have juice or natural soda for special occasions and weekly pizza night.